The HyperTexts

 by Michael R. Burch

-I have included both letters at the end of this timeline, and they are VERY DAMNING, since the second letter explains the math of how the gambling winnings were calculated and divided!
+I have included both letters at the end of this timeline, and they are VERY DAMNING, since the second letter explains how the gambling winnings were calculated and divided!

 May 1926: Leonard informed Detroit owner Frank Navin in May of 1926 that he had proof, in the form of two letters, that Ty Cobb and Tris Speaker had conspired to fix the 1919 game.
 Leonard was about to sell the letters to a newspaper, but Navin bought the letters for $20,000 (a huge sum of money at the time) in order to keep them from going public.
 Navin at some point gave the letters to American League president Ban Johnson.